 Why save monarch butterflies?
 They pollinate many types of wildflowers and they are an important food source for birds, small animals, and other insects.
 And, of course, they are beautiful.

 The students first did a “walkabout” to learn about local environmental issues.
 They also heard from experts and then decided to help the monarch butterflies.
 The students, more than featured in this interview, took up the challenge and were genuinely enthusiastic about making a real and positive difference in their own community.
 Not just “book-learning,” but real-life learning!
 They researched Michigan native plants, learned how to plan, build and install a butterfly garden, established criteria for landowner participation, planted a wide variety of native Michigan plants, and communicated with the landowners and members of the public about how and where to install the waystations.

 The Monarch Waystation Project is just one of many similar projects at North Muskegon Schools and other area schools.
 Partners on this project included the Great Lakes Stewardship Initiative, Muskegon Conservation District, Girl Scouts, the City of North Muskegon, and Arconic.

 Mr. Jarvis has had a longstanding and significant focus on encouraging his students to be environmentally aware and to act on their education.
 The best environmental education projects usually combine research and learning with getting outdoors in nature, like this one.
 And too, studies show that young people who experience nature – get outdoors -- are more inclined to protect it.
 When you watch this interview, you will see that the students are passionate about the topic and they truly care.
 It is inspiring to me, and I hope to all viewers, as well!
 Thanks, Mr. Jarvis and North Muskegon students!
-Click below to visit the student website, to see their work!
+Click here to visit the student website and see their work